Content Analytics overview

 Content Analytics uses the following key terms:

-• Experience: An experience is all text on a web page that is reproducible using the URL that is used by the initial user who visited the web page.
+- Experience: An experience is all text on a web page that is reproducible using the URL that the initial user used to visit the web page.
+Or the combination of text, assets and click to actions in a mobile app.
 Each experience gets a unique identifier.
-Changes to the page resulting in changes to the HTML of the page results in a new experience.

-• Asset: An asset is an individual and unique piece of content, like an image.
+- Asset: An asset is an individual and unique piece of content, like an image.
 Each asset also gets a unique identifier and a perceptual ID.
 A perceptual ID is an identifier that is shared with assets that are visually identical.
-Perceptual IDs help to deduplicate assets that may have a different asset URL and therefor a different asset ID, but are perceptually identical.
+Perceptual IDs help to deduplicate assets that may have a different asset URL and therefore a different asset ID, but are perceptually identical.

 How it works

-1. When a user visits a site, configured for Content Analytics, the Experience Platform Web SDK records impressions and interactions with content.
+- When a user visits a site or app, configured for Content Analytics, the Experience Platform Web or Mobile SDK records impressions and interactions with content.

-2. The identity and featurization service process these interactions.
+- The identity and featurization service processes these interactions.
 That process consists of a retrieval service that revisits the public-facing versions of the configured URLs that define the interactions.
 For all of these retrieved URLs, the identity service uniquely identifies the experiences and assets.
-And the featurization service applies AI/ML services to discover experiences and assets metadata and attributes.
+And the featurization service applies AI/ML services to discover experience and asset metadata and attributes.

-3. The results of these services (components, attributes, and identities) are used to update the relevant specific content analytics datasets in Experience Platform.
+- The results of these services (components, attributes, and identities) are used to update the relevant specific Content Analytics datasets in Experience Platform.

-4. The content analytics data, together with behavioral data and other lookup data, you can use in a Customer Journey Analytics setup (Connection, Data view and Workspace).
-That setup provides the foundation to the unique macro-level insights on your content.
+- You can use the Content Analytics data, together with behavioral data and other lookup data, in a Customer Journey Analytics setup (Connection, Data view and Workspace).
+That setup provides the foundation for the unique macro-level insights on your content.

-You can jump start your Content Analytics reports and analysis using the Content Analytics template.
+You can quickly begin your Content Analytics reports and analysis using the Content Analytics template.